-Students are required to have their own transportation to and from fieldwork sites.
+Otudents are required to have their own transportation to and from fieldwork sites and other class-related activities.

 To be eligible for admission, the applicant must have completed a minimum of 48 quarter units or 32 semester units at an accredited college or university.